 View Post

 For sale: Swede 55 Gamle Swede

-Reading Time: 8 minutes→ Article in German This website focused on beautiful yachts has been around for a while.
+Reading Time: 8 minutes→ Artikel auf Deutsch This website focused on beautiful yachts has been around for a while.
 Occasionally, I am asked what kind of boat I am sailing.
-Now I am taking the liberty to introduce Gamle Swede: Daysailer, cruiser, occasional racer, floating retreat and boat office.
-Some day, she may be for sale – in case an experienced and care …
+So I am taking the liberty to introduce Gamle Swede: Daysailer, cruiser, occasional racer, floating retreat and boat office.
+Some day, she may be for sale: in case an experienced and care taking …

+View Post